 The Cuban reggaeton artist known professionally as El Dizzy passed away in Miami, as announced last Monday by the media outlet Calientalo Media on Instagram, which extended its condolences to the artist's family, friends, and fans.

-“Abraham was 25 years old, full of life, loved music, wrote songs and sang, and had the kindest heart,” Lorenzo described on the fundraising page, where he also emphasized that he was “happy, outgoing, affectionate, and incredibly loving.”
+“Abraham was 25 years old, full of life, loved music, wrote songs and sang, and had the kindest heart,” Lorenzo described on the fundraising page, where he also highlighted that he was “happy, outgoing, affectionate, and incredibly loving.”

 The GoFundMe campaign, created last Saturday to cover funeral expenses and urgent needs of the family, raised $15,918 of a goal of $20,000 with the participation of 294 donors.